mosra/magnum-website/content/showcase.rst

 Demos and examples on this page require `WebAssembly <http://webassembly.org/>`_-enabled browser with at least WebGL 1 working.
 All recent versions of major browsers should work, see the `introductory blog post <{filename}/blog/announcements/webassembly-support-and-more.rst>`__ for more information.
-You can also use the `Magnum Info <{filename}/showcase/magnum-info.rst>`_ utility to see if your browser is capable of running the demos; if you are unlucky and your browser isn't, you can at least try `asm.js version of the Triangle example <{filename}/showcase/triangle-asmjs.rst>`_.
+You can also use the
+`Magnum GL Info <{filename}/showcase/magnum-gl-info.rst>`_ utility to see if your browser is capable of running the demos; if you are unlucky and your browser isn't, you can at least try
+`asm.js version of the Triangle example <{filename}/showcase/triangle-asmjs.rst>`_.

 .. block-info:: Spotted a bug?